 You might work for a company that handles outsourced technical support for several clients.
 Or "in house" with an organization that provides technical assistance to clients who purchase its products or employees who use its network.

 This means you could work for an IT services company, a hospital, a government agency, an educational institution, or any other organization large enough to need ongoing IT support.

 The next key thing to know about helpdesk jobs is that they're divided by level of difficulty and required expertise.
 Level one helpdesk analysts handle fairly routine technical issues, often working with a checklist of troubleshooting steps and procedures.

 Level two requires more technical knowledge and problem-solving experience, and level three analysts handle the most challenging problems.

 Smaller companies usually have just one tier of helpdesk support.
-All inquiries and issues go through that one single level, and when a problems is too difficult for the analyst to resolve, he/she escalates it to a specialist.
+All inquiries and issues go through that one single level, and when a problem is too difficult for the analyst to resolve, he/she escalates it to a specialist.